10sr/editorconfig-generate-el/README.md

 License
 -------

-This software is released under GPLv3.
+This software is released under GPLv3 or any later version.
 See `LICENSE` for details.